fboliveira/MDVRP-Instances/README.md

 ## Introduction

 The Multi-Depot Vehicle Routing Problem (MDVRP) is a variant of the classical VRP where more than one depot is considered.
+These instances are used in the literature to assess the performance of proposed algorithms and methodologies to solve the problem.

-The complete benchmarking set contains **33 instances**.
+The complete benchmarking set contains **33 instances** [dat files](/dat/).
 Instances 1-7 have been created by [1], instances 8-11 have been described in [2], and instances 12-23 were proposed by [3].
 Finally, instances 24-33 were proposed by [4].
 You might also find some applications with those instances in [5]-[8].

 The **description** of files can be found in [NEO Research Group](http://neo.lcc.uma.es/vrp/vrp-instances/description-for-files-of-cordeaus-instances/) and [here](DESCRIPTION.md).